 Q: What makes The Arboretum popular for major office properties and campuses?

 A: As much as Austin has grown, The Arboretum remains at the demographic center of the city.
 If you map where the people are within the city, The Arboretum is at the center.
 On top of that, you have the confluence of US-183, Mopac Expressway, and 360, which makes the area accessible from the north, south, east, and west.

 Q: What type of office tenants move to The Arboretum?

 A: We see a great mix of tenants – from technology to all varieties of professional services.
 It’s one of Austin’s most established submarkets, and, for that reason, it’s a desirable choice for national and local tenants alike.

-A: The properties in The Arboretum translate well to local, regional and national decision makers.
+A: The properties in the area translate well to local, regional, and national decision-makers.
 The area is a great setting for business; it has a strong amenity base and excellent access to both the city and the surrounding residential neighborhoods.

 In addition, the ease of ingress and egress to the office properties allows employees to easily get to and from work predictably and easily.
 This will always be a strength for The Arboretum.
-There’s no need to maneuver through a large, master planned community to get to their parking garage.
-Finally, The Arboretum has the views.
+There’s no need to maneuver through a large, master-planned community to get to their parking garage.
+Finally, The Arboretum has views.
 Many projects look out over the Hill Country and offer views that other areas don’t have.

 Q: What amenities appeal to tenants in The Arboretum?